Sarthak2116/Go-Proxy-Server/README.md

 <pre>

-<b>GET</b> localhost:1323/auth :- Set the header as (Username: string) where string is the name that has to be verified.
+<b>GET</b> localhost:1323/auth :- Set the header as (Username: string) where string is the name of the user that has to be verified.

 You will recieve a token upon a successful verification.

 <b>GET</b> localhost:1323/user/profile :-  Send the token recieved above as the bearer token and send the request.